ttu/json-flatfile-datastore/README.md

 ## DataStore and Collection lifecycle

-When data store is created, it reads the JSON file to the memory.
+When the data store is created, it reads the JSON file to the memory.

-When collection is created it has a lazy reference to the data and it will serialize the data when it is needed for the first time.
+When the collection is created it has a lazy reference to the data and it will deserialize the JSON to objects when it is accessed for the first time.

-All write operations in collections are executed immediately internally and then the same operation is queued on DataStore's BlockingCollection.
-Operations are executed on background thread to DataStore's internal collection and saved to file.
-DataStore's internal collection is also updated during the save operation.
-NOTE: Already initialized collections may still have old data.
+All write operations in collections are executed immediately internally in the collection and then the same operation is queued on DataStore's BlockingCollection.
+Operations from the BlockingCollection are executed on background thread to DataStore's internal collection and saved to file.

 ```csharp
 // Data is loaded from the file